next-multilingual/next-multilingual/docs/design-decisions.md

 #### The global string repository

 The idea of having a central place to manage all the strings of a business sound like a good idea.
 In fact, Netflix published an [article](https://netflixtechblog.com/localization-technologies-at-netflix-d033e7b13cf) about their internal solution that they were planning to open source.
-There has also been a few SaaS startups that appeared over the recent years that provide this type of all inclusive solution.
+There have also been a few SaaS startups that appeared over the recent years that provide this type of all inclusive solution.
 The main benefits to this pattern:

 - Localization is abstracted from developers and can be easier to use in some cases.
 - Localization can be done in parallel of development and prevents from blocking the releases of new features.